BitcoinDesign/Guide/guide/how-it-works/liquidity.md

 ### How does this affect users?

-If a user funds a channel and they are unable to spend the full amount they have put into the channel this can be confusing to them.
+Users can be confused when having funded a channel, but being unable to spend the full amount they have put in.

 From a UX standpoint we would need to consider the following: